TIQQE/go-logger/README.md

 A map called Keys can be used to add custom fields to the log message.
 There is a helper function to set the values in the map when needed.

+## DEBUG logging
+There is possible to create DEBUG level logging.
+DEBUG logging is only active when the log is inInitialized with InitWithDebugLevel() and the debugEnabled parameter is true.
+This can be used to switch the debug logging on/off, for example in test vs prod environments.